mitchivin/mitchboy/README.md

 ---

 Game Boy Color emulator for the web.
-The physical device — shell, buttons, screen bezel, LED, and speaker grille — is a pixel-perfect Shadow DOM component designed in DoodleDev.
+The physical device (shell, buttons, screen bezel, LED, and speaker grille) is a pixel-perfect Shadow DOM component designed in DoodleDev.
 Drop in a ROM and play.

 ## Overview